MalwareMania/XP/README.md

 # 📡 Sending Scripts from C#

-Currently we don't have a communication
+Currently we don't have a communication method.